zivtech/Bodiless-JS/Design/ImageGuidelines.md

 ---

-#### Tout 50% (1 column, 2 columns)
+#### Card 50% (1 column, 2 columns)

-Images for touts where the image takes 50% of the page width.
-This is applicable to touts that go in 1 columns (1 tout to the full page width, image on the left) and 2 columns (1 tout on the left, 1 tout on the right).
+Images for cards where the image takes 50% of the page width.
+This is applicable to cards that go in 1 columns (1 card to the full page width, image on the left) and 2 columns (1 card on the left, 1 card on the right).
 There is no recommended size ratio.
 You can use portrait or landscape orientation.

 |   Extension |   Recommended width (px) | Maximum width (px)   |   Recommended size (KB) | Maximum size (KB)   |